lardemua/SmObEx/README.md

 - [ ] Calibrate Xtion
      - [x] Configure Rviz with Xtion + Robot
      - [x] Obtained the tf from the end effector to the camera
-     - [ ] Implemented the tf automatically
+     - [x] Implemented the tf automatically
+     - [ ] Get the best calibration possible

 # Built with